+Criteria for Submitting Content for Translation

-Criteria for Below is a list of criteria that applies to documents submitted for translation: Submitting Content • Documents provided should be final versions - drafts are not translated. for Translation Content should be provided as an original Microsoft Word document; conversions and any other types of files may not be accepted or may result in delays.
-When submitting a revised document that has previously been translated, the document must show the revisions and/or updates as tracked changes.
-Translation Services CANNOT translate copyrighted materials unless the proper permissions have been obtained. • Translation Services does NOT translate third party documents.
-Campus Improvement Plan (CIP) Translations Campuses must make their Campus Improvement Plan (CIP) available to the public in an understandable and uniform format The entire CIP - including the Executive Summary - must be translated into the language(s) of parents of enrolled students.
-However, due to the scope of this districtwide requirement, HISD Translation Services IS NOT able to assist with this process.
-Rule of Thumb H at least 10% of parents of enrolled students speak a language other than English, the CIP or other material must be translated into those languages.
+Below is a list of criteria that applies to documents submitted for translation:

+- Documents provided should be final versions drafts are not translated. - Content should be provided as an original Microsoft Word document; conversions and any other types of files may not be accepted or may result in delays. - When submitting a revised document that has previously been translated, the document must show the revisions and/or updates as tracked changes. - Translation Services CANNOT translate copyrighted materials unless the proper permissions have been obtained. - Translation Services does NOT translate third party documents.

+Campus Improvement Plan (CIP) Translations

+A requirement of the Every Student Succeeds Act (ESSA), is that Title I Campuses must make their Campus Improvement Plan (CIP) available to the public in an understandable and uniform format.

+Spanish translation of the CIP (including the Executive Summary) is undertaken by Plan4Learning's vendor (806 Technologies).
+Since the CIP must be translated into the language(s) of parents of enrolled students, the campus may need to outsource for translation into other languages (see Other Translation Options below).
+Due to the scope of this districtwide requirement, HISD Translation Services IS NOT able to assist with this CIP translation..

+If at least 10% of parents of enrolled students speak a language other than English, the CIP or other material must be translated into those languages.

 However, regardless of percentages, every effort should be made to translate content for any student/family who needs translations.

+Other Translation Options

+Consider using one of the options below to have this documentation translated:

-Other Translation Options A The campus should receive at least two quotes for translating the document.
-A General Funds as well as Title I Funds can be used to pay for this expenditure.
+- Make use of vendors via contracted services: Access the Purchasing Department site and use key word Translation in the Search tool to display a current list of approved vendors (or call the department at 713-556-6515). - The campus should receive at least two quotes for translating the document. - General Funds as well as Title I Funds can be used to pay for this expenditure.
 (See additional information on the following page.)
-Continued on next page.